wwarthen/RomWBW/Source/Doc/Architecture.md

 - RAM Bank range error when attempting a read or write to a RAM disk.
 - Sector read function has not been setup but a read was attempted.
+- An interrupt vector has not been set up when an interrupt was received.
 - There was an attempt to add more devices than the device table had room for.
 - An illegal SD card command was encountered.